-- ICE1.2.1 Orange County shall continue its participation on the Technical Committee of METROPLAN Orlando (the Metropolitan Planning Organization) and its subcommittees.
-Participation shall include the provision of information and technical assistance as it pertains to coordinating concurrency management for roads, transit and intermodal transportation.
-(Added 12/00, Ord.
+- ICE1.2.1 Orange County shall continue its participation on technical committees and subcommittees of MetroPlan Orlando.
+Participation shall include the provision of information and technical assistance for coordinating concurrency management for roads.
+(Also Transportation Policy T2.2.8; Added 12/00, Ord.
 00-25; Amended 11/12, Ord.
+2012-20)

-2012-20) - ICE1.2.2 Orange County shall continue to coordinate with all adjacent counties and local governments, in or adjacent to Orange County, to ensure the impacts generated by future development occurring within one jurisdiction will not cause the level of service on arterial and collector roads within Orange County to diminish below the adopted standard.
-This coordination shall include provision of information and technical assistance, and attendance at appropriate meetings.
+- ICE1.2.2 Orange County shall continue to coordinate with all adjacent counties and local governments, in or adjacent to Orange County, as appropriate, to ensure the development impacts occurring within one jurisdiction will not cause the level of service on arterial and collector roads within Orange County or in the adjacent jurisdiction to not meet the adopted standard.
+This coordination shall include provision of information during the comprehensive plan amendment and development review process, and attendance at appropriate meetings.
+(Also Transportation Policy T2.2.7)

+- ICE1.2.3 Orange County shall continue to coordinate, through written and verbal transmittals, participation in joint technical committees, and by participating in appropriate meetings, transportation level of service standards associated improvements, and context-based planning for State roads with the Florida Department of Transportation.

+- ICE1.2.4 RESERVED

+- ICE1.2.5 RESERVED

+- ICE1.2.6 RESERVED

+- ICE1.2.7 RESERVED

+- ICE1.2.8 RESERVED